RegisBiron/css-modules-share/README.md

 }
 ```

-- The official CSS Modules docs suggests to use camelCase for [naming](https://github.com/css-modules/css-modules#naming).
+- The official CSS Modules docs suggest to use camelCase for [naming](https://github.com/css-modules/css-modules#naming).

 ## About PostCSS